A New User Guide to the

 The CLC’s “Traveling Vacation Bible School” sends flier teams to promote VBS in CLC congregations, followed by teaching teams, to augment the VBS efforts of small CLC congregations.

 We have sister church bodies in India, Africa, Nepal, Myanmar, Nigeria, Ghana, Togo, Kenya, Tanzania, and the Democratic Republic of Congo.
-Additionally, we assist individual congregations and contacts in Uganda, Zambia, Zimbabwe, and Sudan.
+Additionally, we assist individual congregations and contacts in Uganda, Zambia, Zimbabwe, Sudan, and South Africa.